 How long does it take you to get you and your kids out of the house?
 What happens when your child can’t find the right shoe?
 Right?
 It’s always around until you need to be somewhere, then it just disappears and of course you can never leave on time and then you’re late.
+You’ll love these printable shoe lacing cards to teach your kids to tie their shoes.

 Shoes can be a source of pain for parents who have an appointment to get to.
 What happens when they start wearing laces?